mapgears/scribeui/README.markdown

 To get the latest **release**, clone this repo and then checkout the latest tag. ``` git describe --abbrev=0 ``` to view the latest tag.

+Migrating from ScribeUI v0.5 to v1.0 is explained at the end of this file.

 The following instruction installations were tested on ubuntu precise.